Freightliner Cascadia

 The Freightliner Cascadia is a heavy-duty semi-trailer truck produced by Freightliner Trucks.
-It was designed with fuel efficiency in mind, as well as improving upon several other features including the powertrain offerings, sound mitigation, safety systems, and overall mechanical reliability from its predecessors.
+The Freightliner Cascadia was designed with fuel efficiency in mind, as well as improving upon several other features including the powertrain offerings, sound mitigation, safety systems, and overall mechanical reliability from its predecessors.
 It is offered in three basic configurations: Day Cab, Mid-Roof XT, and Raised Roof.
 The latter two models are sleeper cabs, offered in various lengths, ranging from 48 to 72 inches (Raised Roof models available for 60” or 72” lengths only).
 The Cascadia was sold chiefly in North America until 2020, when an export, primarily geared towards the Australian and New Zealand markets, was introduced.
 Before the introduction of the export variant, its place remained occupied by the Freightliner Century (no longer in US production) for export markets.

 Cascadia Evolution

 The Cascadia Evolution is a more fuel-efficient version of the Cascadia, released in 2013.
 Improvements were made to both the aerodynamics and the comfort of the driver.
 The instrument cluster was redesigned to be easier to read, the seats have improved back and lumbar support, dashboard switches are repositioned with larger, higher contrast text, and a battery-powered auxiliary HVAC system from Thermo King was offered.
 This system was designed to reduce overnight engine idling, both saving fuel and reducing noise while drivers are asleep.